anthonyissa/CheatGPT/README.md

 # CheatGPT

 CheatGPT is an extension that allows you to have a file explorer for your chatGPT discussions.
-You can save, store and ordre your conversations but you can also generate a complete prompt for when you need to ask a question to chatGPT.
+You can save, store and order your conversations but you can also generate complete prompts for when you need to ask questions to chatGPT.
 More details below.

 [Preview](#preview)<br>
 [How to use CheatGPT](#how-to-use-cheatgpt)<br>